miekg/learninggo/beyond.md

 Of course Go allows you to define new types, it does this with the `type`(((keywords, type))) keyword: `type foo int`

-Creates a new type `foo` which acts like an `int`.
+This creates a new type `foo` which acts like an `int`.
 Creating more sophisticated types is done with the `struct` (((keywords, struct))) keyword.
 An example would be when we want record somebody's name (`string`) and age (`int`) in a single structure and make it a new type: